kubernetes/sig-release/release-team/role-handbooks/docs/README.md

 The Docs Lead will be responsible for introducing shadows to the team and the release notes subcommand in [krel](https://github.com/kubernetes/release/tree/master/docs/krel).
 Shadows should expect to perform this task at least once themselves.
 The Docs Lead should indicate pain points and known issues to the shadows (if there are any) and work on strategies for overcoming them to avoid their coalescence during the later weeks.

-If there are potential fixes to the issues indicated and team members are keen, fixes and automation of the process is very welcome but not expected.
+If there are potential fixes to the issues indicated and team members are keen, fixes and automation of the process are encouraged but not required.

 **Please refer to the Docs [Release Timeline](/release-team/role-handbooks/docs/Release-Timeline.md) for an exhaustive list of the responsibilities of the Docs Team.**